Republicans seek to make vaccine passports the next battle in the pandemic culture wars

 “They want us to be seen, we can’t escape them, we have a mark, whether it is a passport, or a chip or a bar code,” Matzko added, explaining the various manifestations of this theory.
 “It’s kind of outlandish.”

-The conservative attacks were launched after the White House took on a more significant role coordinating a private sector initiated vaccine passport effort — with administration officials preferring to refer to it as “vaccine verification” — as aides work with dozens of federal agencies to identify what vaccination data is available and how the passports could best be deployed, said five officials with knowledge of the efforts who spoke on the condition of anonymity to describe the private deliberations.
+The conservative attacks were launched after the White House took on a more significant role coordinating a private-sector-initiated vaccine passport effort — with administration officials preferring to refer to it as “vaccine verification” — as aides work with dozens of federal agencies to identify what vaccination data is available and how the passports could best be deployed, said five officials with knowledge of the efforts who spoke on the condition of anonymity to describe the private deliberations.

 Some federal agencies are actively working to help provide vaccine passports to their staff or people who use their services.
-The Department of Veterans Affairs, which provides health care to millions of veterans, is “implementing a VA-issued vaccine credential,” according to slides obtained by The Post.
+The Department of Veterans Affairs, which provides health care to millions of military veterans, is “implementing a VA-issued vaccine credential,” according to slides obtained by The Post.

-The passport plan builds off work led by the Health and Human Services department to ensure that in-development passport data systems meet privacy and accessibility standards and are protected against fraud.
+The passport plan builds off work led by the Department of Health and Human Services to ensure that in-development passport data systems meet privacy and accessibility standards and are protected against fraud.

 A wide range of private-sector and nonprofit organizations, including Microsoft and the World Health Organization, have been pursuing a range of possible systems, with IBM working with the state of New York to pilot one passport.